aponty/final_project/README.md

 This project incorporates two important things:

-1) A week ago, my roommate woke me up at six in the morning on a Saturday to kill a cockroach.
+1) A week ago, my roommate woke me up at six in the morning on a Saturday to kill a bug.

 This served as inspiration for one aspect of my final project: to allow random strangers to annoy him through the internet.